 Applying to business school is a major effort.
 We understand that preparing applications can become quite overwhelming, especially given the demands of existing commitments to your job and family.
 Maintaining a semblance of sanity during this process may seem out of reach.
 That’s understandable.

 Either during the application process or after you complete it, I hope you will feel that you have benefitted from this chance for structured reflection.
 During this deep breath exercise, you get to think about your experiences and values, assess your potential as a leader, determine what brings you meaning, and identify the path to realize your impact in our society.
-Embrace this opportunity.
+This is an opportunity; embrace it.

 The Benefit to You of Asking for Recommendations

-Your essay responses give you a chance to contemplate your life experiences, to renew or revise your aspirations, and then to share your story.
+Your essay responses give you a chance to contemplate your life experiences and to consider your reasons for pursuing a Stanford MBA.
 With hindsight, most candidates tell us that writing the essays was of great value.
 Securing your letters of reference is an experience that can be just as valuable.

 Let me guide you in answering your own queries.